 By now, most entrepreneurs know that having an online presence is both essential and an excellent way of growing their businesses.
 As a new start-up business, you should also have an online presence!

 All you need to do is purchase a domain name and set up a hosting package to ‘host’ your website and create email mailboxes.
 Don’t worry: the process is straightforward and you don’t need a computer science degree to set it all up.
+If you have finally familiarized yourself with your website, you can go and add new features such as an optimized checkout page to make transactions easier for your customers as well.

 4. Payment card facilities